Useperch/perch-app/SETUP.md

 run the block in [Quick install](#quick-install-curl--no-xcode).
 Prefer the scripted path — never trigger GUI dialogs on the user's behalf.

-First: **Confirm environment** — Apple Silicon and macOS 14.2+?
-If not, stop and tell the user Perch won't run here.
+First: confirm that the machine is Apple Silicon and macOS 14.2+ If not, stop and tell the user Perch won't run here.

 ---